Skip to content

 Hardware

-The machines and chips that made it all possible.
+The chips and components that made it all possible.

 The developers, designers, and composers who defined the era.